-After hours healthcare is available across the Auckland region.
-Check this website to find your nearest after hours clinic.
+Healthcare is available outside of normal working hours across the Auckland region.
+Check the Healthline website to find your nearest after hours clinic.

-If you are feeling unwell or need some urgent medical advice, Healthline offers a 24 hour health service over the phone.
+If you are feeling unwell or need some urgent medical advice, Healthline also offers a 24 hour health service over the phone.
 You can call them on 0800 611 116.

 After hours pharmacies

 There are about 20 urgent pharmacies operating extended hours in Auckland.
 The Doctor or health practitioner who writes your prescription will probably know the one closest to you.

 The Plunket Society (Plunket) offers information, support and developmental assessments of children at varying stages between birth and 5 years.
 They also organise car seat education services, parenting education and parenting groups.
 See the links below for services in your area.